Forget those January sales and toss aside a night of drinking and merriment in preparation for YOUR year.

 - Don’t panic over ideas of scary, future situations as your imagination does not reflect reality- all you know is this present moment, which is usually one of content and happiness.
-Things can always get worse than they are- they are for other, less fortunate people.
+Things can always get worse than they are.
 Whatever situation or predicament you find yourself in, it can always be salvaged before it gets worse.

 - Do not get jealous or stressed over material things that you lack or the expectations of a dream life which has been instilled in you falsely by the modern media.
-You know how amazing your own life is , especially compared to other people- even those who you find yourself envying.
-Envy is a mere illusion of how things could be , which no one genuinely has- not even Instagram flexers who ‘rise and grind’ or cookie cutter celebrities.
+You know how amazing your own life is, especially compared to other people- even those who you find yourself envying.
+Envy is a mere illusion of how things could be, which no one genuinely has- not even Instagram flexers who ‘rise and grind’ or cookie cutter celebrities.
 Your life has already been filled with (and will continue to be imbued with) so many perfect memories.
-You can only know your life and perspective and everything else is just an assumption which should not upset you.
+You can only know your life and perspective; everything else is just an assumption which should not have the power to upset you.

-- Make the best of every situation – embrace your present situation as every time period in your life can be romanticised and thought of through rose coloured sunglasses because there’s always beautiful things to cherish.
-You genuinely only have your life to mould and appreciate so write it as the novel you want it to be.
+- Make the best of every situation and embrace your present situation as every time period in your life can be romanticised.
+Look at it through rose coloured sunglasses because there’s always beautiful things to cherish.
+You genuinely only have your life to mould and appreciate, so write it as the novel you want it to be.

-- Care about other people but don’t let them burden your or effect your life unnecessarily.
+- Care about other people but don’t let them burden you or effect your life unnecessarily.
 Some people simply refuse to be helped.

 - Understand and respect other cultures.
-Don’t be influenced by extreme social justice warriors or the other extreme of unconscious racist/ sexist biases you may possess.
+Don’t be influenced by the unconscious racist/ sexist biases you may possess.
 Be guided by reason, logic and sensitivity.
 Listen to other people’s perspectives but always stand up for the loving and egalitarian principles you know are right.